KatowProject/rest-example/README.md

 `Note: Database already created, no need to create a new one`

 ## Usage
-type `py run.py` to start the server
+type `python3 run.py` to start the server

 ## Paths